 Wennie Sancho, labor representative to the Regional Tripartite Wages and Productivity Board (RTWPB) in Western Visayas, said the Board has failed to act on their earlier manifestation for a Pandemic Emergency Relief Allowance (Pera) amounting to P25 per day.

-Sancho said they manifested such a move in November last year but until now the Wage Board has still been waiting for the "requirements" from the management including the number of personnel dismissed, those who have returned to work, and establishments closed and reopened, among others.
+Sancho said they manifested such a move in 2020, but until now, the Wage Board has still been waiting for the "requirements" from the management, including the number of personnel dismissed, those who have returned to work, and establishments closed and reopened, among others.

 "During our last meeting on January 28, we, the labor representatives, told the Wage Board that if they could not act on it by January 31, then we will push through with our plan to file [a petition] for a wage increase," he said.

-The labor leader though said that "actually, there's no need to file a petition for a wage increase as the existing Wage Order has already lapsed on November 26 last year."
+The labor leader said that there is no need to file a petition for a wage increase as the existing Wage Order had already lapsed on November 26, 2020.

-If ever the Board grants the P25 Pera, on the other hand, the labor sector will push for a four to five-month implementation then they will re-evaluate if there's a need for a hike in salary by that time.
+If ever the Board grants the P25 Pera, the labor sector will push for a four to five-month implementation, then they will re-evaluate if there is a need for a hike in salary by that time.

 At present, minimum wage workers in the region earn from P310 to P395 per day depending on their classification.